bcbg-bio/bcbg-bio.github.io/_pages/openings.md

 ### Post-baccalaureate researchers or data analyst/software engineers
 We are seeking one outstanding post-baccalaureate data analyst or software engineer.
 Requirements include a BS/BS in a quantitative subject or biology with an emphasis on computational biology and experience with R or Python programming languages.

 This can serve as an excellent chance to get hands-on research and/or coding experience before seeking further education or industry employment.
 If interested please send a cover letter summarizing your skillset, interest in our group and career goals; and your CV to brielin DOT brown AT pennmedicine DOT upenn DOT edu.

-If interested please your CV and one representative manuscript to brielin DOT brown AT pennmedicine DOT upenn DOT edu.
+Official job ad forthcoming.

 ## Graduate student positions
 ### PhD Students